 All full-time employees are allotted two weeks of vacation after one year of service.
 Vacation must be taken within the year and may not be accumulated.
 All full-time employees are allotted ten days of sick leave per year effective sixty days after employment.
-Sick leave does not accumulate.
+Employees can accrue no more than thirty days no sick leave.